it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/software_updates.rst

 Successful exploitation of unpatched election infrastructure may result in data breaches, malware infections, and website defacements, among other things.
 Information at risk includes personally identifiable information (PII) and other voter information.

+The MS-ISAC regularly disseminates _`Cybersecurity Advisories <https://www.cisecurity.org/resources/advisory/>`, which address critical patches in commercial software commonly used by government agencies and are available to all EI-ISAC members.
+To subscribe to Cybersecurity Advisories, EI-ISAC members should contact their account manager or complete the _`subscription form <https://learn.cisecurity.org/ms-isac-subscription>`.

 Goals
 **********************************************